zhan4429/TuftsContainers.github.io/hands-on/pull.md

 $ ls
     blast_2.15.0.sif blast_2.15.0--pl5321h6f7f691_1.sif
 ```
+You will notice that pulling `blast_2.15.0.sif` is much faster because it utilizes the singularity caches stored in `$HOME/.singularity`.

 ### Pytorch
 [PyTorch](https://pytorch.org) is a powerful open-source machine learning framework based on the Python programming language and the Torch library.
 It's widely used for deep learning, a type of machine learning that builds complex models like artificial neural networks for tasks like image recognition, natural language processing, and more.